-Tea and coffee are often our go-to beverages for warming up during the cooler winter months.
+Tea and coffee are often our go-to beverages for warming up during the colder winter months.

 But do you sometimes crave something new?
 With a fancy flavor?
 And a different consistency?